gearglow/ReptiliaWithATwist/The List.md

 Ron swallowed with what looked like quite a bit of effort.
 "What's step two, then?"

-Ginny facepalmed.
+Ginny face-palmed.

 "Not here," Elysia said.
 "After we eat, we'll go somewhere to plan.
 In retrospect, this might take more time than we have left this weekend."

 The others agreed, and after lunch Elysia led them to a corridor on the seventh floor, stopping to pace in front of a tapestry of dancing trolls.

-_I need a place to plan an excursion to the Hogwarts wardstone room,_ she thought intently.
+_I need a place to plan an excursion to the Hogwarts Wardstone Room,_ she thought intently.

 When they all filed into the Room, they found something out of a spy movie, with the highlights being a large conference table holding a live scale model of what appeared to be maintenance access tunnels, a workbench with rune-carving supplies, and shelves full of reference books.
-There were also several whiteboards on wheeled stands scattered about.
+There were also several blackboards on wheeled stands scattered about.

 "What _is_ this place?"
 Neville asked, looking around in wonder.

 "It's the Room of Requirement, or as we elves call it, the Come-And-Go Room," Robbie said, appearing already seated at the model-bearing table with a quiet pop.
 "It turns into whatever you need it to be."

-Neville looked at the model, looked at Robbie, and asked, "What if we need it to be a door straight to the wardstone room?"
+Neville looked at the model, looked at Robbie, and asked, "What if we need it to be a door straight to the Wardstone Room?"

 Everyone else looked at each other for a moment, and the sound of six palms impacting upon six foreheads echoed through the room.